 - Too much phosphate in your diet

-- Use of certain medications such as phosphate-containing laxatives
+- Use of certain medicines such as laxatives that have phosphate in them

-Lower than normal levels (hypophosphatemia) may be due to:
+A lower than normal level (hypophosphatemia) may be due to:

 - Too little dietary intake of phosphate

 - Too little vitamin D, resulting in bone problems such as rickets (childhood) or osteomalacia (adult)